Ace: What if I had?

 - Continuity Porn: References to Rassilon and Omega, Earth becoming "New Mondas", and in the deleted scenes the Doctor hypnotises some security guards by wearing spectacles in an overt reference to "The War Games."

 - Creator Cameo: A number of contemporary and past Doctor Who cast and crew play the tourists at Windsor Castle.

 - Deadly Gas: The Cybermen use nerve gas to take out the policemen guarding Nemesis.
 The original intention was that Cybermats would be used, but there wasn't the budget.

-- Doing in the Wizard : Taken on its own, this episode appears to claim that Lady Peinforte's powers are literal magic, making it the only Original Series episode to allow such a thing rather than handwaving it somehow ("Battlefield" doesn't really count, because the Arthurian characters are visitors from another universe with different physical laws).
-However, a throwaway line in "The Curse Of Fenric" establishes that, in fact, Lady Peinforte got her powers from Fenric.
+- Doing In the Wizard: Taken on its own, this story appears to claim that Lady Peinforte's powers are literal magic, making it the only story in the Original Series to allow such a thing rather than handwaving it somehow ("Battlefield" doesn't really count, because the Arthurian characters are visitors from another universe with different physical laws).
+However, a throwaway line in "The Curse of Fenric" establishes that, in fact, Lady Peinforte got her powers from Fenric.
 So there.

 - Duck!: The Doctor yells out "Duck!", Ace immediately throws herself flat, scene cut and the Doctor is chasing a small gaggle of ducks out of the TARDIS.

 - Establishing Character Moment: De Flores is first seen preparing to shoot an inoffensive and attractive parrot with a bow and arrow.

 - Evil vs. Evil: Cybermen versus Neo-Nazis.
 Ace isn't sure which to cheer for.

 - Exact Words: The Doctor allows the Cyber Leader to give commands to the superweapon and has the superweapon confirm that it understood those commands.
 At no point does he instruct it to follow them.